 Let’s take a deep breath and try to clear things up.

-Isaiah 64:6 is quite a dramatic verse.
 The Hebrew words translated as “filthy rags” literally refer to a soiled menstrual cloth.
-The prophet uses this vivid and repulsive metaphor to describe the “righteous acts” of the people of Judah.
+This vivid and repulsive metaphor is used to describe the “righteous acts” of the people of Judah.
+So, does this passage then imply that all effort to behave righteously is loathsome in the eyes of God?

 How does God look upon such actions?
 Are these efforts to do and say the right thing detestable to him?

-In Isaiah 64:10-11 the prophet laments the destruction of the city of Jerusalem (also known as Zion) and the temple: “Zion is a desert, Jerusalem a desolation.
+In Isaiah 64:10-11, the prophet laments the destruction of the city of Jerusalem (also known as Zion) and the temple: “Zion is a desert, Jerusalem a desolation.
 Our holy and glorious temple, where our fathers praised you, has been burned with fire, and all that we treasured lies in ruins.”

 In the latter part of Isaiah, the prophet reflects upon all that had befallen Israel.
 They did evil in the eyes of the LORD; they were completely unfaithful to the covenant.
 In fact, their behavior was just as despicable as the pagan nations the Lord had driven out before them!

-More specifically, Israel’s conduct is even more appalling considering that she has the effrontery to embrace evil yet still come into the temple of God, call upon his name and claim his blessing.
+Israel’s conduct is even more appalling considering that she has the effrontery to embrace evil yet still come into the temple of God, call upon his name and claim his blessing.

 The discordance between Israel’s behavior and her worship was often the subject of Isaiah’s scorn: “‘The multitude of your sacrifices – what are they to me?’ says the LORD.
 ‘I have more than enough of burnt offerings, of rams and the fat of fattened animals; I have no pleasure in the blood of bulls and lambs and goats.
 When you come to appear before me, who has asked this of you, this trampling of my courts?
 Stop bringing meaningless offerings!
 Your incense is detestable to me.
 New moons, Sabbaths and convocations – I cannot bear your evil assemblies.
 Your New Moon festivals and your appointed feasts my soul hates…Your hands are full of blood; wash and make yourselves clean.
 Take your evil deeds out of my sight!”
 (Isaiah 1:11-14,16-17)

-On the other hand, there are numerous passages within the book of Isaiah which promise that if Israel would in fact genuinely return to the LORD and offer him proper covenant obedience, then God would rescue and restore them.
+Moreover, there are numerous passages within the book of Isaiah which promise that if Israel would in fact genuinely return to the LORD and offer him proper covenant obedience, then God would rescue and restore them.

 God then lays down the terms for proper fasting: “Is not this the kind of fasting I have chosen: to loose the chains of injustice…and to set the oppressed free?
 Is it not to share your food with the hungry and to provide the poor wanderer with shelter – when you see the naked, to clothe him, and not to turn away from your own flesh and blood?
 Then your light will break forth like the dawn, and your healing will quickly appear; then your righteousness will go before you, and the glory of the LORD will be your rear guard.
 Then you will call, and the LORD will answer; you will cry for help, and he will say: Here am I.” (Isaiah 58:6-9)